 Under the Financial Management Act 1994, I am required to report against the output statement for Ombudsman Services which is published in the budget papers for each financial year.
-The published output statement for 2009-10, setting out the targets and outcomes for the year, is shown below:
+The published output statement for 2010-11, setting out the outputs and targets for that year, is shown below.
+The table now also includes the actual outcomes for 2010-11.

-Table 5: Output statement for 2009-10 Output Unit of measure 2009-10 target 2009-10 actual Quantity measures Finalise consideration of cases including general, Freedom of Information and Whistleblower complaints number 8,000 11,784 Internal reviews of complaint investigations concluded at the request of the complainant number 80 54 Outreach initiatives delivered under the outreach program number 100 79 Undertake and complete own motion investigations and studies number 4 11 Quality measures Proportion of complaint investigations reviewed at the request of complainants (by a fresh, senior investigator) where the original findings were found to be sound and well founded per cent 80 96 Proportion of complaints, which were found to be substantiated, where effective outcomes were achieved on behalf of complainants or where identified inappropriate administrative processes were changed 9 per cent 80 97 Proportion of recommendations emanating from own motion investigations which are accepted and implemented by the entities concerned 10 per cent 80 97 Timeliness measure · Complaints resolved within required timelines per cent 93 98.5
+Table 11: Output statement for 2010-11 Output Unit of measure 2010-11 target 2010-11 actual Quantity measures Internal reviews of complaint investigations conducted at the request of the complainant number 80 55 Jurisdictional complaints closed, including general, Freedom of Information and Whistleblower complaints number 10,000 13,281 Outreach initiatives delivered under the outreach program number 100 125 Reports tabled in Parliament number 4 13 Quality measures Proportion of complaint investigations reviewed at the request of complainants (by a fresh, senior investigator) where the original findings were found to be sound and well founded per cent 80 89 Recommendations made in jurisdictional complaint investigations that are accepted by respondent agencies per cent 80 96 Recommendations made in reports tabled in Parliament which respondent agencies agree to implement per cent 80 92 Timeliness measures

-I have discussed matters relating to these measures in Part I of my annual report.
-I provide a brief explanation of the measures here to assist with their interpretation.
+I have discussed matters relating to these measures in Part 1 of my annual report.
+A brief explanation of the measures is provided here to assist with their interpretation.